History of Ukrainian literature: Under Austro-Hungarian rule

 In Western Ukraine Classicism with Baroque elements remained a dominant style into the 1830s.
 During that period local authors oriented themselves on the Russian literary tradition, but failed to achieve significant success.
 In Carpathian Ruthenia Vasyl Dovhovych created original verses with elements of common speech, and Mykhailo Luchkay followed the travesty tradition widespread in Dnieper Ukraine.

 Starting from the late 1830s Ukrainian authors from Galicia (Eastern Europe) introduced themselves to the Romantic movement.
 This process was started by the publication of Rusalka Dnistrovaya, the first literary almanac to be published in common Ukrainian language, by members of the so-called Ruthenian Triad: Markiian Shashkevych, Yakiv Holovatskyi and Ivan Vahylevych.
 Works of literature from that period were published in Zoria Halytska, the first Ukrainian-language newspaper founded in 1848.
 Other prominent authors in Western Ukraine during the early and mid-19th century were Ivan Hushalevych, Ivan Mohylnytskyi, Mykola Ustyianovych and Yuriy Fedkovych.

 In 1849 studies of Ukrainian literature became part of the curriculum of Lviv University, which contributed to further literary development in Western Ukraine.
 However, in the 1850s Moscophile ideas started dominating in Galician literature under the influence of Russian historian Mikhail Pogodin.
 An important representative of Sentimentalism in Carpathian Ruthenia during that time was Alexander Dukhnovych.

+In Bukovina the transition from Romanticism to literary Realism took place under the influence of works by Yuri Fedkovych.
 In the second half of the 19th century Ukrainian literary revival under Austrian rule was spearheaded by the new generation of authors, most prominently Ivan Franko, Sydir Vorobkevych, Natalia Kobrynska, Olha Kobylianska, Osyp Makovei, Vasyl Stefanyk, Bohdan Lepkyi and others.